Placement Decision Making

 This means that Panel members will need to consider:

-It is important to note that the Local Authority’s decisions do not have to be made following guidance from a Panel.
-To enable efficient decision making, decisions will be made as early as possible within the Local Authority, following consultation with proposed settings, without always needing a Panel’s advice.
-The Panel’s main purpose is to offer guidance and consistency where decisions require further professional advice.
-This will also enable advice as to an appropriate way forward to support the child and the setting following the Local Authority’s decisions.
-This is why we are continuing to run panels ‘virtually’ given the important advice that they can provide.
+It is important to note that the Local Authority’s decisions do not have to be made following guidance from a panel.
+To enable efficient decision making, decisions will be made as early as possible within the local authority, following consultation with proposed settings, without always needing a panel’s advice.